PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-13 17:29:05
+Last updated: 2024-04-13 17:29:38
-Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar
+Random Quote: You could help a friend, but instead you're choosing the hot girl in the tight tank-top.
+Your training is complete, I'm so proud of this kid! - Barney Stinson